yanhan/cljs-nusmods/README.md

 ### Compiling ClojureScript

-We make use of **Advanced Optimizations** for our ClojureScript code (where's the fun if you don't do that?).
+We make use of **Advanced Optimizations** for our ClojureScript code (where's the fun if we don't do that?).
 As such, this is the slowest step in the entire build process.

 [Leiningen](https://github.com/technomancy/leiningen) (Leiningen) and the